 A report from Statista showed that the joint top challenges facing companies engaged in cross-border eCommerce were cross-border logistics and cross-border returns, each with 43.4 percent of respondents citing these as an expected issue.

-Pierbridge Managing Director Bob Malley and Jerry Porter, Pierbridge Delivery Manager Leader, will be joining PARCEL Magazine on Jan 30, 2020, at 2:00 PM EST for a webinar spotlighting current global parcel chain trends and some of the things omnichannel and global shippers need to know to not only keep up with trends but get ahead of them.
+Pierbridge joined PARCEL Magazine Jan 2020, for a webinar spotlighting global parcel chain trends and some of the things omnichannel and global shippers need to know to not only keep up with trends but get ahead of them, and they still hold true today.

-Register today for “The State of Parcel Shipping 2020 - The Rise of the Global Parcel Chain."
+Register today for a replay of the webinar “The State of Parcel Shipping 2020 - The Rise of the Global Parcel Chain."